wajeeh-h/KDMF-Function-Hook/README.md

 This is an educational example of a type of cheat used in many competitive games (think Counter-Strike: Global Offensive, CSGO).
 It involves the use of a few lines of assembly code to intercept and redirect the execution of a function at the kernel level of the operating system (Windows 10/11).
 This program interceps the function NtQueryCompositionSurfaceStatistics and points to itself instead.
 From there, one can execute whatever code they would like to.

+* As an educational example this repo only includes the driver and NOT the actual user-mode cheat and gui though those are relatively straight forward to create and there are many examples (on my profile and on others) of * how to do just that.

 In this case, we create a driver (annaKMDF) with the functions write_process_memory(process, source, target, size) and read_process_memory(process, source, target, size) which will allow us to read and modify memory pertaining to a certain process.
 Using this, one could for instance use the read_process_memory function, point towards csgo.exe at the address 0x4DFFF7C, which currently points towards a list of all entities within a match, then find and highlight the locations of all enemy players.

 A cheat which operates at such a low level is impossible to detect with user-mode uninvasive anti-cheats like CSGO's vac.
 Only anti-cheats which operate at a similar level notice something amiss (i.e. Battle Eye, Easy Anti Cheat, Vanguard).

-This repo only includes the driver and NOT the actual user-mode cheat and gui as those are relatively straight forward to create and there are many examples (on my profile and on others) of how to do just that.

 ```
 STATUS:
 UNDETECTED (by VAC)